When Therapy Hasn’t Worked — And You Still Feel Stuck

 You may notice:

-you have clarity about why something affects you — but the internal experience remains the same
+you understand why something affects you — but it still feels the same

-you understand your habitual reactions intellectually — but can’t seem to change them
+you can explain your reactions — but can’t shift them

 Many people who pursue therapy are living with what’s often referred to as complex trauma — or CPTSD (complex post-traumatic stress disorder).